-How the United States Elects a President in Five Simple Steps
+How the United States Will Elect The Next President in 2020 in Five Simple Steps

 Elections Are Carried Out According to Law

 The way America elects a president is not all that complicated.
 The process is determined by current Election Law.
 These laws can be changed, but they cannot be ignored.
-The presidential election of 2016 was determined according to law.
-Therefore it should and will stand.
+This article looks back at the 2016 presidential race between Hillary Clinton and Donald Trump and examines how the American process works.

 How States Elect the President